i05nagai/memorandum/language/english.md

         * David's never been much of scholar
 * we've got company
 * transcendental
+* fall
+    * fall for something
+        * to be tricked int obelieving something that is not true
+    * fall for someone
+        * to be attracted to someone and start to love that person:
+            * Make his fallen for Heather.
     * fall into the trap
 * namby pamby
     * weak silly or emotional
     * I'd deleete all of his namby pamby ways.